Safe toys tips

 Tips to avoid choking include:

-Avoid letting your toddler (ages 3 and under) play with small toys and parts.
+Don't let your toddler (ages 3 and under) play with small toys and parts.
 Children in this age group still "mouth" objects.
 This can cause them to choke on small objects.
 A small parts tester can help determine if an object is a choking risk.

 Make sure that the toy is sturdy and that no small parts (such as eyes, noses, buttons, or other parts) can break off the toy.

-Do not allow your child to play with latex balloons.
+Don't allow your child to play with latex balloons.

 Check under your furniture and between seat cushions for choking risks.
 These include coins, marbles, watch batteries, buttons, or pen and marker caps.

-Avoid letting your child play on bean bag chairs that contain small foam pellets.
+Don't let your child play on bean bag chairs that contain small foam pellets.
 If the bean bag chair rips, your child can inhale and choke on the pellets.

 An arrow, dart, or pellet can be a choking hazard when shot into a child's mouth.